ChileBob/ChileBob/README.md

-- 📫 How to reach me : Write your email address on a large banner & drag behind an aircraft around the South American coastline.
+- 📫 How to reach me : Write your email address on a large banner, drag it behind an aircraft around the South American coastline.

 <!---
 ChileBob/ChileBob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.